-Microsoft Power Platform integration with Finance and Operations
+Microsoft Power Platform integration with finance and operations apps

-To understand the architecture of virtual entities for Finance and Operations apps, you must understand how Common Data Service and virtual entities work.
+To understand the architecture of Microsoft Power Platform, Dataverse, dual-write, and virtual entities for finance and operations apps, you must understand how they work.
 Therefore, the following documentation is a prerequisite:

 - Entity relationships overview

-- Create and edit virtual entities that contain data from an external data source
+- Create and edit virtual tables that contain data from an external data source

 - What is Power Apps portals?

 - Overview of creating apps in Power Apps